 But Alibaba doesn’t want to stop in China.
 It plans to take its marketing campaign to many other countries, and it has already taken off in some places such as the Philippines.

 It is now the biggest retail event in the world, hardly surprising given the numbers.

-Life in China: 9 of the Craziest Proposals Ever!
+9 of the Craziest 💒 Marriage Proposals Ever!

 That’s some speedy shopping and Singles’ Day sales enjoyment right there.

 However, it’s not all fun and games.
 This bizarre speedy online shopping causes both logistic and environmental problems, seen in issues such as the sudden great need for delivery drivers to dish out all of the hot bargains from different Chinese companies.

 Greenpeace called it a “catastrophe for the environment”.
 The event reportedly produced over 258,000 tonnes of CO2 emissions in 2016.

 What Should I do this Singles’ Day?

 If you want to take part in the madness this year, make sure you’ve download yourself some must-have Chinese apps to do your shopping on.